 RPCI Researchers Test Brain Cancer Vaccine in Phase I Trial

-A Phase I clinical trial, funded by the American Cancer Society and launched through Roswell Park Cancer Institute's Center for Immunotherapy, is testing the safety of a cancer vaccine in humans.
+A Phase I clinical trial, funded by the American Cancer Society and launched through Roswell Park Comprehensive Cancer Center's Center for Immunotherapy, is testing the safety of a cancer vaccine in humans.
 This vaccine, known as SurVaxM, is designed to stimulate the body’s immune system to attack tumor cells.
 Unlike vaccines that prevent viral illnesses from occurring (e.g., measles, polio), SurVaxM is potentially useful for treating cancer already present in the body.

 We are currently investigating the use of SurVaxM against malignant gliomas, a group of malignant brain tumors found mostly in adults.
 These types of brain cancer occur in about 15,000 Americans each year.
 Although relatively uncommon, these cancers have a devastating and profound effect on patients.
 Since treatment has not improved much in the last two decades, we are putting major effort into this vaccine.